 A. PAST HISTORY OF THIS STATE AGENCY IN ADMINISTERING HOME VISITING PROGRAMS

 Some MIECHV lead agencies were involved in home visiting programs before this program began, and some were not.
-Please describe briefly your agency’s involvement in home visiting before launching your MIECHV program.
-[INTERVIEWER: CHECK ALL THAT APPLY.]
+In this section, we will ask about your agency’s involvement in home visiting before launching your MIECHV program.

 1. Did your agency fund home visiting programs prior to MIECHV?